civicrm/civicrm-docs/README.md

 ```
 ***Note:*** *Ensure that mkdocs is installed as root so that it can be accessed from the src/build.php script (typically invoked as https://docs.civicrm.org/build.php)*

+3) clone this repository to somewhere like /var/www/civicrm-docs

 3) Run composer install

 ```